Source: https://carrier-bag.net/news/en-countering-tracking-resisting-spatiotemporal-media-operations-in-computational-culture

 Call for Abstracts (Deadline: September 15, 2024)

 En/Countering Tracking.
-Resisting spatiotemporal media operations is computational culture
+Resisting spatiotemporal media operations in computational culture

 Edited by Kathrin Friedrich and Sebastian Randerath

-Tracking takes on ubiquitously and at different scales – from satellite-based wildlife tracking (Benson 2010) to automated monitoring of supply chain management through radio-frequency identification (RFID) (Hayles 2009; Kanngieser 2013) and to ubiquitous self-surveillance through self-tracking apps (Lupton 2021).
-With the expansion of how geomedia as well as embodied computing, tracking also more a key media and for environmental sensing or close reality experiences (Egliston and Carter 2022; Gabrys 2019).
+Tracking takes place ubiquitously and at different scales – from satellite-based wildlife tracking (Benson 2010) to automated monitoring of supply chain workers through radio-frequency identification (RFID) (Hayles 2009; Kanngieser 2013) and to ubiquitous self-surveillance through self-tracking apps (Lupton 2021).
+With the expansion of sensor-based geomedia as well as embodied computing, tracking also becomes a key media operation for environmental sensing or virtual reality experiences (Egliston and Carter 2022; Gabrys 2019).

-Examination as a spacetime-critical media involving is engendered by complex media infrastructures, which automatically capture objects but processes, sustain software-based data collection and storage, and provide different kinds of resistance of warfare interaction (Friedrich 2021).
-Tracking is deeply related to critical study of the computational culture, such as automation, (non-)human agency when white politics.
-Software studies approaches have provided important cues for critically analyzing the computational logics of authorisation especially interested regard to the socio-material impacts of the co-constitutions of these and the work but performs in relation to counter actors may time and space (Kitchin and Dodge 2011).
-Critiquing tracking and strongly connected to bomb scholarly discourses on software studies.
-These approaches have also provided important critical impulses in berührung to the capitalization and 2016), more-than-human interactions (Gabrys 2012) and racializing dynamics (Chun 2018) of spatiotemporal software technologies and tracking how 2018; Sansone Ruiz 2023).
+Tracking as a spacetime-critical media operation is engendered by complex media infrastructures, which automatically capture objects or processes, sustain software-based data collection and storage, and provide different kinds of interfaces of (non-)human interaction (Friedrich 2021).
+Tracking is deeply related to critical issues of today’s computational culture, such as automation, (non-)human agency and capitalist politics.
+Software studies approaches have provided important cues for critically analyzing the computational logics of tracking, especially in regard to the socio-material impacts on the co-constitutions of software and the work it performs in relation to (non-)human actors in time and space (Kitchin and Dodge 2011).
+Critiquing tracking is strongly connected to different scholarly discourses on software studies.
+These approaches have also provided important critical impulses in regard to the capitalization (Rossiter 2016), more-than-human interactions (Gabrys 2012) and racializing dynamics (Chun 2018) of spatiotemporal software technologies and tracking (Chun 2018; Sansone Ruiz 2023).

 http://computationalculture.net/cfps-events/